 Cruel & Unusual Punishment …

 After a couple pushes came out the most beautiful baby boy I had ever seen.
 I will be honest, I didn’t know what to expect.
 I thought he would look a little more, well, you know … dead.
 But he didn’t.
 He looked like a living baby that was just sleeping.
-His little hands were clasped together in a prayer position, right under the left side of his chin.
+His little hands were clasped together right under the left side of his chin.
 As soon as he came out, Peter and I both lost it.
 I had never seen Peter cry until this moment.
 This baby was perfect to us.
 The same love at first sight we felt when we had Izzi, we felt for him.
 Except, he was not here to stay.
 The best way to describe this is, cruel and unusual punishment.

 I held Gemeriah for 2 days straight, only putting him down when I had to.
 I didn’t sleep.
 I didn’t eat.
-I remember looking over at Peter one afternoon while he was eating Chipotle and watching football thinking, I hate burritos and I hate football, forever.
+I remember looking over at Peter one afternoon while he was eating Chipotle and watching football thinking, I hate burritos and I hate football.
 But, he was doing nothing wrong obviously.
 He’d done enough crying and now needed a break from it.
 Men have that ability to compartmentalize feelings in order to operate that comes harder to us women, especially in a loss like this.
 I was consumed by Gemeriah, sadness, and postpartum-ness.
 Feeling him get colder through time was heart wrenching.
 I would pile blankets on him to try and warm him up.
 Until this day, I still hug my kids sometimes and thank God for their warmth.
 I will never take it for granted.
 I had moments when I had to remind myself Gemeriah was dead and not just sleeping.
 I had to fight the urge to want to nurse him, especially as I felt colostrum coming in.
 It was meant for him, and he was right there.
 Instead, I had to just feel soar.

 My mom finally arrived and my heart broke even more when I saw her.
 My mom is a feeler to the max.
 She operates on a heart over mind way, always.
-I tried really hard to not let her see me cry (but didn’t always succeeded).
+I tried really hard to not let her see me cry (but didn’t always succeed).
 She carried Gemeriah, just like she did Izzi when she was a born.
 She held him close, kissed him, smelled him, prayed over him, rocked him, and did all the things you would do to your living newborn grandson.
 I know this was really hard for her, but I’m so grateful that at least one family member (aside from Peter and I) got to meet and hold him.
-It helped validate his little short life.
+It helped validate his little life.

 April 25 2009 …